Low-level analysis of Linux block devices

 Practical use

-Start dump recording on SDA device
+Start dump recording on block device

 [root@centos7 blktrace]# blktrace -d /dev/sda -o sda